Laurent Nkunda: Rwandan Civil War

-First Congo War
+First and Second Congo Wars

 After the RPF defeated and overthrew the Hutu-led regime in Rwanda to become the new government of Rwanda, Nkunda returned to the Congo (then named Zaire).
 During the First Congo War, he fought alongside AFDL rebels led by Laurent-Désiré Kabila, who overthrew Mobutu Sese Seko.

-Second Congo War

 At the outset of the Second Congo War, Nkunda joined and became a major in the Congolese Rally for Democracy (RCD) rebel group, fighting on the side of Rwandan, Ugandan, Burundian, and other rebel forces.

-Army career and Kivu conflict
+Formation of a rebel government

 In 2003, with the official end to war, Nkunda was integrated into the national army of the Transitional Government of the Democratic Republic of the Congo as a colonel and by 2004, he was promoted to general and commanded the 81st and 83rd brigades of the Congolese Army.
 However, he soon rejected the authority of the government and defected with some former RCD-Goma rebel fighters to the Masisi forests in North Kivu, where he raised the flag of rebellion against the government of Joseph Kabila (who had succeeded his father in 2001).
 Nkunda claimed to be defending the interests of the Tutsi minority in eastern Congo who were subjected to attacks by Hutus, who had fled after their involvement with the Rwandan genocide.

-Formation of a rebel government

 In August 2007, the area under Nkunda's control lay north of Lake Kivu in Nord-Kivu in the territories of Masisi and Rutshuru.
 In this area, Nkunda established his headquarters by building necessary infrastructure and developing institutions of order.
 He established a political organisation known as the National Congress for the Defence of the People (CNDP).
+As of 2026, the CNDP has evolved into a rebel organization is known as M23.